Atlas975/Notes/OperatingSystems/Page_replacement.md

 - Frame replacement process:

 > ![[Pasted image 20230118115012.png|450|450]]
-> this can sped up further by looking at a page's dirty bit

 ## Thrashing problem
 - When too few frames are allocated to a process, resulting in a high number of [[Paging#Page fault|page faults]]
 - A high number of page faults is an indicator of this as pages keep getting pushed to disk